pukpukpuk/WaystoneMason/README.md

 navMesh.Rebuild();
 ```

-If the obstacle is meant to never change or disappear, you can add it permanently to the navmesh.
+If the obstacle is not supposed to change or disappear during game, it can be added to the navmesh permanently.
-Permanent obstacles cannot be removed, but are cheaper to process.
+During navmesh rebuilding, permanent obstacles are processed more cheaply than dynamic ones,
+but they cannot be removed from the navmesh later.

 ```cs
 navMesh.AddObstacle(triangleObstacle, true);